-The Time-Domain Diagnostics plots display velocity and acceleration versus time over the course of the analyzed tests.
-For a typical drive characterization, these should look something like this (other mechanisms will be highly similar):
+The Time-Domain Diagnostics plots display velocity versus time over the course of the analyzed tests.
+These should look something like this:

 Deviation from this behavior is a sign of an error, either in your robot setup, analysis settings, or your test procedure.

-Both plots should be linear, however the dynamic plot will almost certainly have substantially-more noise.
-The noise on the dynamic plot may be reduced by increasing the
+This plot should be quite linear, with patches of relatively noiseless quasistatic data intermixed with quite-noisy dynamic data.
+The noise on the dynamic sections of the plot may be reduced by increasing the Window Size setting.

-However, if your robot or mechanism has low mass compared to the motor power, this may ”eat“ what little meaningful acceleration data you have (however, in these cases
+However, if your robot or mechanism has low mass compared to the motor power, this may “eat” what little meaningful acceleration data you have.
+In these cases

-kA will tend towards zero and can usually be ignored, anyway).
+kA will tend towards zero and can be ignored for feedforward purposes.
+However, if

-When something has gone wrong with the characterization, diagnostic plots and console output provide crucial clues as to what has gone wrong.
-This section describes some common failures encountered while running the characterization tool, the identifying features of their diagnostic plots, and the steps that can be taken to fix them.
+When something has gone wrong with the identification, diagnostic plots and console output provide crucial clues as to what has gone wrong.
+This section describes some common failures encountered while running the system identification tool, the identifying features of their diagnostic plots, and the steps that can be taken to fix them.

 One of the most-common errors is an inappropriate value for the motion threshold.

-The presence of a ”leading tail“ (emphasized by added red circle) on the time-domain and voltage-domain plots indicates that the Motion Threshold setting is too low, and thus data points from before the robot begins to move are being included.
+The presence of a “leading tail” (emphasized by added red circle) in the quasistatic time-domain plot indicates that the Velocity Threshold setting is too low, and thus data points from before the robot begins to move are being included.

-To solve this, increase the setting and re-analyze the data.
+To solve this, increase the velocity threshold and re-analyze the data.

-While not nearly as problematic as a too-low threshold, a motion threshold that is too high will result in a large ”gap“ in the voltage domain quasistatic plot.
+While not nearly as problematic as a too-low threshold, a velocity threshold that is too high will result in a large “gap” in the acceleration-versus-velocity plot.

-To solve this, decrease the setting and re-analyze the data.
+To solve this, decrease the velocity threshold and re-analyze the data.

-Characterization constants can sometimes be accurately determined even from data polluted this noise by increasing the accel window size setting.
-However, this sort of encoder noise is problematic for robot code much the same way it is problematic for the characterization tool.
-As the root cause of the noise is not known, it is recommended to try a different encoder setup if this is observed, either by moving the encoders to a different shaft or replacing them with a different type of encoder, or increasing the sample per average in project generation (adds an additional layer of filtering).
+System parameters can sometimes be accurately determined even from data polluted by encoder noise by increasing the window size setting.
+However, this sort of encoder noise is problematic for robot code much the same way it is problematic for the system identification tool.
+As the root cause of the noise is not known, it is recommended to try a different encoder setup if this is observed, either by moving the encoders to a different shaft, replacing them with a different type of encoder, or increasing the sample per average in project generation (adds an additional layer of filtering).